10-Step Guide to Selling Your Home

 2. Lock away valuables.

-Most people are decent, courteous, and honest, but it’s wise to stash valuables like jewellery, cameras, and other small valuables.
+Most people are decent, courteous, and honest, but it’s wise to stash valuables like jewelry, cameras, and other small valuables.
 As added security, your REALTOR® will request a name and phone number from every visitor.

 3. Attend to any hazards.